acp91/Predicting_Stock_Prices/README.md

 For recommending similar stocks to the user I've performed content based recommendation by using matrix multiplication and funk SVD for predicting missing fundamentals.
 All these processes are based on fundamentals of stocks.

 Top 20 most similar companies are selected in the following way:
 * It is based on S&P 500 data only.
-It could be easily extended to include other major indices (e.g. DOWJ, FTSE) as yahoo_fin packages covers other indices as well, but for the purpose of this app I used S&P 500 only
+It could be easily extended to include other major indices (e.g. DOWJ, FTSE) as yahoo_fin packages covers other indices as well (and would probably produce better results) but for the purpose of this app I used S&P 500 only
 * First I defined the relevant fundamentals in **contentRecommRanges.txt** file.
 A user can change this file (e.g. add new fundamentals, change ranges etc.).
-It is used to split fundamentals into different brackets which are then transformed into matrices of 1s and 0s depending on whether the value of a stock for a certain fundamental falls in a certain bracket or not.
+It is used to split fundamentals into different brackets which are then transformed into matrices of 1s and 0s depending on whether the value of a stock for a fundamental falls in a certain bracket or not.
 User can change these brackets and re-create a new matrix if desired.
 Example: **ebitdaMargins, 0, 1, 11** would mean create 11 brackets between 1 and 0 for **ebitdaMargins** fundamental
   * First input the name of the fundamental.
 To see all available fundamentals, run yfinance.Ticker('GOOG').info (where GOOG can be replaced with any ticker)
   * The next 3 values represent lower bound, upper bound and number of brackets.
 Any value below lower bound is assigned to the lowest bracket and any value above upper bound is assigned to the highest bracket
 * Take all stocks for S&P 500 index and retrieve all the relevant fundamentals' values for them (relevant in this case means it's part of **contentRecommRanges.txt** file)